heltond/water-and-land/README.md

 #### B. Medium for delivery

-The map will be a browser-based application that is compatible with mobile formats and best suited for desktop use.
-The page will be built primarily with HTML, CSS, and JavaScript.
+The map is a browser-based application that is compatible with mobile formats and best suited for desktop use.
+The page was built primarily with HTML, CSS, and JavaScript.
 Leaflet and D3 are mapping tools that interpret the data and turn it into an interactive and dynamic mapping project.
 Bootstrap will be used to provide the page with a visual framework.

 #### C. Application layout